Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_dictionary.md

     --8<-- "examples/learning_section/jac_dictionary.jac:168:175"
     ```

-Create three dictionaries, then create one dictionary that will contain the other three dictionaries:
+Create three dictionaries, then create one dictionary that will contain the other three dictionaries.

 **Code Example**
     ```jac linenums="1"